Table of Contents Hide

 - The treatment time and how long you need for your orthodontics with Invisalign

-- The supplementary procedures that you need in order to wear Invisalign during your treatment, for example, teeth whitening procedure, getting a restoration and oral and dental health check-ups
+- The supplementary procedures that you need in order to wear Invisalign during your treatment, for example, a teeth whitening procedure, getting a restoration, and oral and dental health check-ups

 - The insurance company, which may cover partial expenses of your Invisalign